 Do you always dry out your shower or bathtub completely once you're done?
 Probably not.
 NYU microbiologist Phillip Tierno noted that moisture breeds more bacteria when you're not in the tub.
 Children's bath toys are also notorious for gathering mold and bacteria.
 The air holes on plastic toys let bacteria and germs breed in damp environments.

 In populated urban areas, water fountains can be a blessing on blistering hot days.
 However, they're far from sanitary.
 The most common bacterial types found in water fountains are three of the most dangerous: E-coli, legionella, and coliform.
 That's on top of the various trace chemicals and metals found in the water.
 Poorly sanitized water often leads to stomach issues, diarrhea, and even pneumonia-like symptoms.

 It's even worse for elementary school water fountains.
-The United States' National Sanitation Foundation discovered there were over 2.7 million bacterial cells per square inch of a drinking fountain.
+The United States' National Sanitation Foundation discovered there were over 2.7 million bacterial cells per square inch (6.45 sq cm) of a drinking fountain.
 A separate study found that drinking fountains had a much higher bacterial count than the average dog bowl.

 But maybe it's a hot day or you left your reusable water bottle at home.
-If you absolutely must drink from a water fountain, count to five before taking a sip.
+If you absolutely must drink from a water fountain, let the water run for a count of five before taking a sip.
 This will at least bring fresher water through the pipes.